 10) Use social media to promote your blog

-A key factor in building your blog and content creation business is social media presence.
+A social media presence associated with your blog can go a long way.
 Social media can both directly and indirectly boost SEO, and active social media gives people who find your blog and like it a way to follow and keep up with you.
-In 2024, Instagram and Tiktok are the two best social media apps for travel bloggers.
+In 2026, Instagram, Facebook and Tiktok are the some of the best social media apps for travel bloggers.

 Be sure to include links to your social media on your website, and ideally include an Instagram feed widget to get blog viewers onto your Instagram.